george-karalis/advent-of-code/README.md

 ### Get day's 1 Calibration Value, by running

 ```
-python -m adventofcode.trebuchet_calibration -in {path to your input.txt}
+python -m adventofcode.trebuchet_calibrations -in {path to your input.txt}
 ```